Solar Technology: The Interconnection Study Process

 Again, utility processes vary here too, but generally, commercial/industrial interconnections involve at least one, or as many as three separate studies for large systems.
 The names vary as well, but often they are known as a System Impact Study or Facilities Study.
 At the conclusion of the study process, the utility will detail any grid upgrades that are needed (and costs that must be paid) before the project can be energized.
 Study processes can take anywhere from 4-12 weeks and SunVest manages this entire process for our clients.

 If the costs work for the project economics, installation can begin.
 After completion of the system, SunVest will demonstrate to the utility and/or local regulators that the system is constructed to relevant codes and standards.
-In some cases, the utility will send out a representative to physically review and approve the installation.
+In some cases, the utility will send out a representative to physically review and approve the solar technology installation.
 Other installations only require the developer to take pictures that demonstrate compliance.

 Everything described above gets a little more complicated with a solar + storage system, but the basic concepts are the same.

-There are many important components that go into integrating your solar array into the electricity grid, however, these steps and considerations should not keep you from moving forward.
+There are many important components that go into integrating your solar technology into the electricity grid, however, these steps and considerations should not keep you from moving forward.
 SunVest Solar, LLC works with large scale commercial, agricultural, or industrial establishments looking to lower their energy bills and minimize their carbon footprint.
 Our highly skilled and knowledgeable team works with you and the state or local utility providers to define your solar array and solar-grid system needs for interconnection to the electricity grid.

-Talk with our team today to see if your large-scale establishment is a fit for solar array technology and electric grid interconnection.
+Talk with our team today to see if your large-scale establishment is a fit for solar technology and electric grid interconnection.
 And stay tuned for the next and final article in this series on Solar Tech, where we’ll discuss solar storage solutions.